akhila-ariyachandra/serverless-graphql-api-example/README.md

 A serverless GraphQL API built with TypeScript and MongoDB

+The explaination of the API can my found on my [blog](https://akhilaariyachandra.com/create-a-serverless-api-with-typescript-graphql-and-mongodb).

 ## Local Development

 The [Now CLI](https://zeit.co/download) will need be downloaded, installed and logged into.